 Art Nouveau was a movement that began at the end of the 19th century.
-Inspired by nature, artists working in this style would use free-flowing, fluid lines, and intertwining patterns that mimicked plants and animals.
+Inspired by nature, artists in this style would use free-flowing, fluid lines and intertwining patterns mimicking plants and animals.
 Jewelry from this time follows the same principles.
-Gems like moonstone, lapis lazuli, pearl, and opal were frequently used in Art Nouveau jewelry.
+Art Nouveau jewelry frequently used gems like moonstone, lapis lazuli, pearl, and opal.
 While it can be hard to find genuine vintage engagement rings from the period, many jewelers today create beautiful pieces using the same techniques and designs.
 If you’d prefer a non-traditional stone in your engagement ring, check its hardness to see if it’s suitable for everyday wear.
 Some gems, like pearls, can be easily damaged by perfume and rough surfaces, while opals can’t be exposed to water.

 25. Etched Engagement Ring

 The etching technique is a great way to personalize an engagement ring.
 It involves using chemicals to selectively wear away the metal of the shank, leaving unique patterns and shapes.
-Swirls, rope, and leaves are popular design choices as they give the piece a soft and feminine look.
-Etched engagement rings are also frequently combined with milgrain, which creates a tiny beaded border around the edges of the metal, to create a stunning vintage effect.
+Swirls, rope, and leaves are popular design choices, giving the piece a soft and feminine look.
+Etched engagement rings are also frequently combined with milgrain, which creates a tiny beaded border around the edges of the metal to create a stunning vintage effect.

 26. Modern Contemporary Style Ring

-For those brides-to-be who are all about fashion, an on-trend and head-turning engagement ring is a must.
+For those brides-to-be who are all about fashion, an on-trend, and head-turning engagement ring is a must.
 Traditional and conventional bands won’t suit their style.
-Instead, an unusual design that is modern and contemporary – while still being romantic and elegant – is a perfect choice.
-Wraparound rings (also called serpentine rings), decorated with white diamonds put a fresh twist on the classic engagement stone by featuring it in a high-fashion setting.
+Instead, an unusual modern and contemporary design – while still being romantic and elegant – is a perfect choice.
+Wraparound rings (also called serpentine rings), decorated with white diamonds, put a fresh twist on the classic engagement stone by featuring it in a high-fashion setting.